rurban/smhasher/README.md

 When used in a hash table the instruction cache will usually beat the CPU and throughput measured here.
 In my tests the smallest `FNV1A` beats the fastest `crc32_hw1` with [Perl 5 hash tables](https://github.com/rurban/perl-hash-stats).
-Even if those worse hash functions will lead to more collisions, the overall speed advantage beats the slightly worse quality.
+The ovreall speed advantage of the "worse" hash functions offsets the increase in collisions.
 See e.g. [A Seven-Dimensional Analysis of Hashing Methods and its Implications on Query Processing](https://infosys.cs.uni-saarland.de/publications/p249-richter.pdf) for a concise overview of the best hash table strategies, confirming that the simplest Mult hashing (bernstein, FNV*, x17, sdbm) always beat "better" hash functions (Tabulation, Murmur, Farm, ...) when used in a hash table.

-The fast hash functions tested here are recommendable as fast for file digests and maybe bigger databases, but not for 32bit hash tables.
+The fast hash functions tested here are recommended for file digests and maybe bigger databases, but not for 32bit hash tables.
 The "Quality problems" lead to less uniform distribution, i.e.  more collisions and worse performance, but are rarely related to real security attacks, just